Posted on

 A hostile work environment is a workplace where inappropriate behavior is severe or pervasive enough to amount to workplace harassment.

-That behavior targets someone for being in a protected class.
+That behavior targets you for being in a protected class.
 While many hostile work environment claims are for sexual harassment, behavior is inappropriate if a reasonable person with the targeted trait would find it

 - offensive,